Ovarian cancer treatment

 You have chemotherapy to:

-- treat any remaining cancer cells that cannot be seen during surgery
+- to treat any cancer that cannot be removed during surgery

 Targeted therapy drugs